Ex-US envoy: US groups need to stop interfering in Canada

-Texas Attorney General Ken Paxon tweeted “Patriotic Texans donated to Canadians truckers' worthy cause."
+Texas Attorney General Ken Paxon tweeted: “Patriotic Texans donated to Canadian truckers' worthy cause."

 Demonstrators also gathered in Quebec City, Fredericton and Winnipeg, with rallies also planned for Regina, Edmonton, Vancouver, Victoria and the U.S. border crossing in Coutts, Alta.